edthena/policies/terms.md

 certain features and services or restrict User's access to parts or all of the Services without notice or liability.
-R3 Collaboratives reserves the right, at its discretion, to modify this Agreement at any time by posting a notice on the Site or by sending User a notice via email or postal mail.
+R3 Collaboratives reserves the right, at its discretion, to modify this Agreement at any time by posting a notice on the Site, or in the App, or by sending User a notice via email or postal mail.
 User shall be responsible for reviewing and becoming familiar with any such modifications.
 Use of the Service by User following such notification constitutes User's acceptance of the terms and conditions of this Agreement as modified.